LucaCtt/gatsby-plugin-i18nstatic/README.md

 In particular, this plugin create a copy of every page for each locale, and passes to each page the current locale (among other info) as `pageContext`.
-It also includes a wrapped `Link` component that supports i18n and a `LocaleProvider` that you can use to provide the locale info as context.
+It also includes a wrapped `Link` component that supports i18n and a `LocalesInfoProvider` that you can use to provide the locale info as context.

 ## Installation